 Light and Fluffy Whole Wheat Pancakes are made with just six ingredients and only one bowl for mixing.
 They use all whole wheat flour and are lightly sweet and super fluffy!

 Even great recipes sometimes get made once and are promptly forgotten about.
 At our house where I’m constantly looking for inspiration and trying new things, my family always complains that I make something they love and they never see it again.
-So it’s truly a special recipe that gets made every week at our house.
+So it’s truly a special recipe that gets made every week at our house (okay, that’s not totally true, sometimes we alternate with Healthy Blueberry Pancakes).
 These whole wheat pancakes are our weekly recipe.
 I make double batches which produces enough pancakes to freeze and warm up in the toaster all week long.

 These pancakes are just a bit sweet so they need no other topping than a spread of butter, though no one ever complains about a bit of maple syrup.
 Plus the whole wheat flour means that everyone is getting a bit more nutrition than standard pancakes made with all purpose flour.